kamil-rudnicki/obsidian-recent-notes/README.md

 # Recent Notes Plugin for Obsidian

-A plugin that shows your recently edited notes in a clean, organized timeline view, similar as Apple Notes.
-Perfect for keeping track of your latest work and quickly accessing recently modified notes.
+Transform how you navigate your notes with this elegant, timeline-based view of your recently edited files.
+Inspired by Apple Notes, Recent Notes creates a beautifully organized overview that makes tracking and accessing your latest work effortless.

 ![Recent Notes Plugin Screenshot](https://raw.githubusercontent.com/kamil-rudnicki/obsidian-recent-notes/master/resources/screenshots/sidebar.png)

-## Features
+## ✨ Features

-- Shows recently edited notes and files organized by time periods
+- **Timeline Organization:** View your recently edited notes categorized by intuitive time periods (Today, Yesterday, This Week, etc.)
+- **Smart Filtering:** Choose which file types to include (Markdown, images, PDFs, audio, video, Canvas files, CSV)
+- **Customizable Display:**
+  - Adjust the number of notes displayed
+  - Customize date/time formats
+  - Control preview length
+- **Efficient Navigation:**
   - Move between notes using keyboard shortcuts
+  - Jump directly to today's section
+- **Workspace Management:**
-- Pinned notes
+  - Pin important notes for quick access
+  - Exclude specific folders or files from the view
+- **Performance Optimized:**
+  - Smart caching for better performance
+  - Handles large vaults with ease
+- **Tailored Experience:**
-- Ability to change styles using Style Settings plugin
+  - Change appearance using Style Settings plugin
-- Translations
+  - Full translation support
-- For each note displays:
+- **Rich Information:** For each note displays:
-  - Note title
+  - Note title (can use `title` property instead of filename)
-  - First lines of content
+  - First lines of content (cleaned of Markdown formatting)
-  - Last edit time/date
+  - Last edit timestamp
-- Can use `title` from note properties instead of file name (NEW)

 ## How to Use